iterative/dvc.org/static/docs/use-cases/shared-storage-on-nfs.md

 In the modern software development environment, teams are working together on same dataset to get the results.
 It became necessary that data is accessible and every team member has a same updated dataset.
-For this example, we will be using NFS (Network File System) for storing and sharing files on the network.
+NFS (Network File System) storage is widely used for storing and sharing files on the network.
 This allows you to have better resource utilization such as ability to store large datasets on a single host machine.

 With DVC, you can easily setup a shared cache storage on the NFS server that will allow your team to share and store data for your projects effectively as